 is decreasing: increasing the length of the refractory period ``calms down the system''.

-If however the system is {\bf excitatory}, that is, $ \int_0^\infty h(t) dt > 0 ,$ and if there exists a solution to the fixed point equation \eqref{eq:fixedpoint}, then we would rather expect that $ \delta \mapsto \bar \lambda ( \delta ) $ is increasing.
-Suppose e.g. that $f$ is lower- and upper-bounded.
+In the excitatory case when $ \int_0^\infty h(t) dt > 0 ,$ to ensure that the fixed point equation \eqref{eq:fixedpoint} has a solution, suppose that $f$ is strictly increasing and bounded from above and below, away from zero.
 Then the function